pratyakshm/WinRice/README.md

 ## How to run:
 1. Read the full documentation properly before proceeding.
-2. Download the latest release from the [Releases page](https://github.com/pratyakshm/CleanWin/releases), unzip it and run what you want between CLI/GUI.
+2. Download the latest release from the [Releases page](https://github.com/pratyakshm/CleanWin/releases), unzip it and run what you want between CLI/GUI (ignore SmartScreen errors, they exist because the executables aren't signed).
-   -   (Ignore SmartScreen errors, these might get fixed in a future release).

 ## List of tasks:
 This section contains the list of tasks that CleanWin performs.
 They're grouped in the following categories (sorted by alphabetical order):
 <details>
 <summary>Apps & Features</summary>
-Apps removed:
+Uninstall all bloat apps:
   <br>3D Viewer
   <br>Alarms & Clock
   <br>Cortana